The Connemara Loop

 - Terns

-What coastal plants are common to Connemara?
+What coastal plants are common in Connemara?

 - Sea holly (Eryngium maritimum)